Usha Anandi. 20 | SEPTEMBER | 2019

 And of course, for my pregnant mamas – practice this breath as much as you can – especially in your third trimester of pregnancy to increase muscle memory in your body.
 This breath is a fantastic tool to utilize during birth to support relaxation in the pelvic floor muscles and cervical dilation.

 Do you feel the call to learn this practice and other ancient energetic + modern scientific forms of healing?

-Join me at the foothills of the Himalayas October 27 November 7 for an immersive, empowering, life-changing experience.
+Join me for an immersive, empowering, life-changing experience.

-And whether you join me in India or not, practice this and know that somewhere out there, a wise woman just like you is practicing horse lips and laughing.
+And whether you join me in a live training or an online immersion not at all.
+Practice this and know that somewhere out there, a wise woman just like you is practicing horse lips and laughing.